theroughcoder/bluesdare/README.md

 ## Overview

-It is a ecommerce project that shows the glimpse of amazon.
+It is an e-commerce project that shows the glimpse of amazon.
 It is a MERN stack project.
 Which means react is used for frontend, node js with express framework for backend and mongodb as a database.
 This project has used useContext for storing the variable globally and cloudinary is used for storing images.
-Axios is the frontend library used for fetching the backend restful api.
+Axios is the frontend library used for fetching the backend restful API.

 ## Features

 * User friendly UI
 * Upload images
-* Explore latest products
+* Explore the latest products
 * Store products in cart
 * Search products by filter
 * Admin screen
 * Order history
 * update personal info
 * Loader
-* Reducer for perfect cordination
+* Reducer for perfect coordination
 * useContext